devcjohn/codebycharlie/public/posts/post1.md

 Please note that the landscape of web development tools evolves rapidly, and the information might have changed beyond my knowledge cutoff in September 2021.
 You should look up the latest resources to get the most up-to-date comparison.

 **My Take:** The output seems accurate.
-There isn't a great summary here, like "Remix is more opinionated", but the question was very broad.
+There isn't much of a summary here, like "Remix is more opinionated", but the question was very broad.

 ## 7. Generating Documentation